Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 A glass of wine or a spicy curry?

 We all have our own sensitivity.
-But for some women, eating spicy foods , alcohol , very hot foods or sometimes even coffee can cause a skin flush characterized by redness on the face , a feeling of heat and sometimes even sweating .
+But for some women, eating spicy foods , alcohol , very hot foods, or even coffee can cause a skin flush characterized by redness on the face , a feeling of heat , and sometimes even sweating .

 Why?
-Because these foods and drinks are known to stimulate our body temperature regulation system, which can cause hot flashes that are temporary and exclusively linked to the consumption of certain products and the cause is easily identified.
+Because these foods and drinks are known to stimulate our body temperature regulation system, which can cause hot flashes that are temporary and exclusively linked to the consumption of certain products, and the cause is easily identifiable.

 Stress & Anxiety